Disappearance of Tammy Kingery: Disappearance

 On the morning of September 20, 2014, Tammy went to work her shift starting at 7 a.m.
 Her coworkers there say she was agitated about something, uncharacteristically raising her voice in conversation, and checked her own blood pressure four times, finding it high.
 They urged her to calm down as her agitation was keeping her heart rate high.

 Not too long after arriving, she called Park to say she was feeling a little lightheaded and wanted to come home.
-Since she did not feel up to driving, he picked her up, leaving her car at work, and brought her home, where she changed into her pajamas and lay down to take a nap.
-Around 10 a.m., he left with the couple's two sons to do some errands and give his wife the chance to rest.
+Since she did not feel up to driving, he picked her up at 8:30, leaving her car at work, and brought her home, where she changed into her pajamas and lay down to take a nap.
+Around 10, he left with the couple's two sons to do some errands and give his wife the chance to rest.
 Their daughter was still at the house of a friend with whom she had spent the preceding night.

 Park dropped the older son off at his mother's house so the boy could mow the lawn.
 He took the younger boy with him on his errands, visiting several stores where the two were seen by security cameras.
-When he returned to the house, the dog was outside and the door was locked.
-Inside they found a note from Tammy reading: "Gone for a walk.
+When he returned to the house between 10:15 and 10:30, the dog was outside and the door was locked.
+Inside they found a note from Tammy reading: "Went for a walk.
 Be back soon.
 Love you."
 Tammy was initially reported to have taken a Hard Rock Café backpack with her, but that was later corrected as the backpack had been sold a week before at a yard sale.
 Her purse, wallet, cell phone, and keys were still inside the house.

-When he saw the note, Kingery believed right away that something was wrong.
+When he saw the note, Kingery believed right away that something was wrong, as it was not like her to go for walks in hot weather (the local temperature was 98 F at the time).
 His first thought was that she had attempted to walk back to her job in order to retrieve her car.
 He left his sons at home and drove the route she would have taken but did not find her.
 He called his daughter and told her to get into a car with her friend and look for her mother; he called his mother-in-law, who came to the house right away.
 At the home he and his son called and searched for Tammy in the thick surrounding woods.
 At 2 p.m. they called the police.